Supersensitive phase estimation by thermal light in a Kerr-nonlinear interferometric setup: Abstract

 \section{Abstract}

-By consensus, estimation of phase delay between interferometer arms may exhibit an error below the standard quantum (shot-noise) limit if the input is an entangled two-mode state, e.g., a N00N state.
-We show, by contrast, that such super-sensitive phase estimation is achievable by incoherent, e.g., thermal, input in an interferometer with Kerr-nonlinear two-mode coupler.
-Not less remarkably, the Heisenberg precision bound is attainable and even surpassed in such nonlinear interferometers even for small nonlinear phase-shifts per photon pair or for significant photon loss.
-Feasible mode couplers with giant Kerr nonlinearity that stems either from dipole-dipole interactions of Rydberg polaritons in a cold atomic gas, or from cavity-enhanced dispersive atom-field interactions, may exploit such effects to substantially advance interferometric phase microscopy using incoherent, faint light sources.
+{Estimation of the phase delay between interferometer arms is the core of transmission phase microscopy.
+Such phase estimation may exhibit an error below the standard quantum (shot-noise) limit, if the input is an entangled two-mode state, e.g., a N00N state.
+We show, by contrast, that such supersensitive phase estimation (SSPE) is achievable by \textit{incoherent}, e.g., \textit{thermal}, light that is injected into a Mach-Zehnder interferometer via a Kerr-nonlinear two-mode coupler.
+Phase error is shown to be reduced below $1/\bar{n}$, $\bar{n}$ being the mean photon number, by thermal input in such interferometric setups, even for small nonlinear phase-shifts per photon pair or for significant photon loss.
+Remarkably, the phase accuracy achievable in such setups by thermal input surpasses that of coherent light with the same $\bar{n}$.} Available mode couplers with giant Kerr nonlinearity that stems either from dipole-dipole interactions of Rydberg polaritons in a cold atomic gas, or from cavity-enhanced dispersive atom-field interactions, may exploit such effects to substantially advance interferometric phase microscopy using incoherent, faint light sources.